SIA-R54Assertive live region is marked as atomic

 Description

-This rule checks that each assertive live region (aria-live="assertive"
+This rule checks that each assertive live region (aria-live="assertive") is marked as atomic (aria-atomic="true").

 Applicability

-This rule applies to every element which is included in the accessibility tree and has an aria-live
+This rule applies to every element for which all the following are true:

 Expectations